ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Email Parse
 Extract message headers and body parts from an email message (.eml or .msg).

-Any attachments found are added to the Incident as Artifacts if 'utilities_parse_email_attachments' is set to True
+Any attachments found are added to the Incident as Artifacts if `utilities_parse_email_attachments` is set to True

  ![screenshot: fn-utilities-email-parse ](./screenshots/fn-utilities-email-parse.png)